Femicide in Latin America: Brazil

 Femicide in Brazil was recognized in 2015 after legislation was passed to increase women's protections and provide harsher punishments for perpetrators.
 At that time, femicide rates were the fifth highest in the world and 15 women were murdered daily.
 Between 2018 and 2020, femicide numbers rose from 1,229 to 1,330 to 1,350, maintaining a proportion of 1.2 women out of 100,000 murdered on average.
 In Brazil, women of color are disproportionately affected by gendered crimes; Balanço Ligue 180 statistics show that 60% of women that are victims of violence are black.
 The percentage increases to 68.8% when looking at the rates of homicides against women.
 Further, the Mapa de Violencia showed that femicide rates among white women fell from 2003 to 2013 and increased for black women in this same period.

+Dominican Republic

+In the Dominican Republic, the killing of a woman by a current or former partner is legally classified as "feminicidio".
+The murders of women that occur outside of this definition are recorded as general homicides.
+This limits the number of cases that are recognized as femicides in national statistics.
+Historically, approximately 80% of cases classified as femicide in the Dominican Republic involve an intimate partner.

+In 2023, the Dominican Republic reported 137 femicide victims, equal to 2.4 deaths per 100,000 women, the second-highest rate in Latin America.
+Of these cases, 65.8% were committed by a partner or former partner.
+Authorities also recorded 93 indirect victims, mostly children or dependents who were affected by the killings.
+Reported rates have consistently remained high and have shown no decline from 2015 to 2023.